devonfw-forge/devon4flutter-non-bloc-arch/pages/Home.md

 ## The Goal of this Guide

 This guide aims to bridge the gap between the absolute Flutter [\[1\]](https://flutter.dev/) basics and clean, structured Flutter development.
 It should bring you from the basics of knowing how to build an app with Flutter to an understanding of how to do it *properly*.
-Or at least show you one possible way to make large scale Flutter projects clean and manageable.
+Or at least show you one possible way to make large-scale Flutter projects clean and manageable.

 ## Who is this Guide for?